bioinformatics-polito/BioSeqZip/README.md

 brew install libomp
 ```

-At last, use the following CMake command:
+At last, run the following commands for building and installing the tool:
 ```
+# Download the sources from GitHub
 git clone https://github.com/bioinformatics-polito/BioSeqZip.git bioseqzip

 # Create a build directory